FridayTT/cs3017-f25/about.md

 # Emirhan Sen

-Hello..
-I am a student-athlete....
+Hello!
+My name is Emirhan Sen. I am planning to study computer science and I have a passion to design websites.

 ## My Hobbies

-you need to write a short paragraph to describe your hoobies!!
+I have different hobbies that I like to do.
+Moreover, these hobbies makes me feel free and content.

 + squash
-+ listening music...
++ listening music
++ Playing piano

 ## My Top 3 Favorite Foods

+I am obsessed with Turkish cuisine and I really miss to eat these foods.

 1. Lahmacun
 2. Menemen
-3. Rice
+3. Etli ekmek

 ## My Favorite Quote